Vertrix-ai/streaming_analytics_demo/README.md

 ## Monitoring

-Now that we have some data in our databawse, let's get some basic observability in place.
+Now that we have some data in our database, let's get some basic observability in place.
 Unlike batch processing, where there are many tools and libraries to choose from, streaming observability is a bit more ad-hoc.
-There are few tools that are purpose-built for streaming observability, and many of them are quite expensive.
-Since this is a demo, we'll use a combination of open source tools to get a basic observability stack.
+There are few tools that are purpose-built for streaming observability.
+Since this is a demo, we'll use open source tools to get a basic observability stack.
 The first, most basic thing we can do is monitor the ingestion rate of our data.
 Take a look at the `sql/ingestion_monitoring.sql` file for the query we'll use.
 This query will give us the number of rows ingested per minute, including gaps.
 If you just ingest for a while, stop it for a few minutes, and rerun, then run this query, you'll see the gaps.

 That's a good start, but it's not very useful.
 We can't really see the big picture.
 Let's add a few more tools to our stack.
 We'll start out by installing grafana.